 Quaternary Research is devoted to original interdisciplinary articles dealing with the Quaternary Period.
-Articles must be of broad interest, have basic significance to more than one discipline, and constitute a significant contribution to Quaternary science.
+Articles must be of broad interest, have basic importance to more than one discipline, and constitute a significant new contribution to Quaternary science.

 Preconditions for peer review

-These should be brief and precede the references.
-They should identify who provided financial support for the conduct of the research and/or preparation of the article.References cited
+Acknowledgments should be brief and precede the references.
+They should identify who provided financial support for the conduct of the research and/or preparation of the article, including grant number if applicable.References cited

 All references cited in the text, figures, or tables must be included in a list of references.
 All articles used as reference material must be at least in press and accessible by readers.
 If articles are accepted for publication but not yet in press, this should be mentioned in the cover letter to the editors and a pdf should be available for use by the reviewers.List of tables